Chestnut Herbal School

 • Bitter

 Goldenseal’s vivid yellow roots are famous in the Native American pharmacopeia and are among the most purchased herbs in commerce today.
-Unfortunately, goldenseal is often used incorrectly—at the first sign of a cold or flu.
-At this stage, goldenseal’s drying qualities can actually counteract the beneficial “flushing” efforts of the immune system—think thin mucus and a runny nose.
+Unfortunately, goldenseal is often misused—at the first sign of a cold or flu.
+At this stage, goldenseal’s drying qualities can actually counteract the beneficial “flushing” efforts of the immune system—think thin mucus and a runny nose..

-Goldenseal becomes a helpful antimicrobial herb when the symptoms of a cold or flu move deeper into the body or become more serious; for instance, when a sinus infection develops or when pneumonia becomes a concern.
+Goldenseal becomes a helpful antimicrobial herb when the symptoms of a cold or flu move deeper into the body or become more serious, such as when a sinus infection develops or when pneumonia becomes a concern.

 You’ll want to reach for the goldenseal specifically when thick yellow-green mucus or discharge is present.
 You can use it as a gargle or take it internally as a tea or tincture.